sebero/mountebank-sh/README.md

  ./init.sh
 ```

-Runs [expert360/mountebank](https://hub.docker.com/r/expert360/mountebank/) docker image exposing two ports: 8881 and 8883 to localhost
+Runs [expert360/mountebank](https://hub.docker.com/r/expert360/mountebank/) docker image exposing two ports: 2525, 8881 and 8883 to localhost.
+(Tune ports as you need, but keep 2525 as the default Mountebank api port management).

-This two ports are proxied to the real end point (https://preprod111 and https://preprod113) where our application lives:
+In the sample file, 8881 and 8883 ports are proxied to the real end point (https://preprod111 and https://preprod113) where our mockeable application lives:

 ```